 We handle lookback studies the same way we handle studies for new acquisitions.
 You provide your property details — purchase price, property type, year acquired, and any major improvements.
 We deliver a CPA-ready PDF report with a full component-by-component breakdown, depreciation schedules, and the data your CPA needs to prepare the Form 3115.

-The study itself typically takes 1–2 business days.
+The study itself typically takes under an hour.
 From there, your CPA incorporates it into your current-year tax filing.
 The whole process — from ordering the study to having the 3115 ready for filing — can happen in a matter of days.

 The Bottom Line